arienkock/ai-prompt-test/memory-bank/architectureRules.md

 - Context objects MUST be passed to use case objects.
 - Context objects MUST contain the identity of the user requesting the object.
 - All preventable domain errors MUST be distinguishable as being: invalid input (will be mapped to 400 status code), authorization and authentication errors (will be mapped to 403 status code), anything else (mapped to 500 status code).
 - Code (functions, types, etc.) shared across entities and use cases MUST NOT reference entity and use case types.
-It must be generic and agnostic of the domain model.
+It MUST be generic and agnostic of the domain model.
 Example: `validationUtils imports User` ❌ NOT ALLOWED.
 But `User imports validationUtils` ✅ GOOD.

 ### Implementation Advice & Examples
 - Define a standard return type: